Nathaniel-github/LineWaiter/README.md

 - npm start
 - a browser window will open with the webapp!

+Features
+- email notifications of accepted listings/ bids/ service ready
+- create/delete listings
+- bidding on listings
+- changing status (borders)
+- login/signup/logout
+- accept listings

 Contributors:
-- Selena : worked on fullstack, mostly on implementing features
+- Selena: worked on fullstack, mostly on implementing features
 - Brandon: worked on frontend, mostly on .css files and styling/scaling website
 - Pranav: worked on frontend, mostly on building functionality in webpages
 - Nathaniel: worked on Flask backend and MongoDB